-An additional paper that focus on alternating messages aimed at reminding people regarding tax compliance, demonstrated the advantages of deterrence messages on other social norms and morality factors is based nationwide randomized controlled trial in Guatemala that used reminders to promote tax compliance.
-The trial varied the letter received by taxpayers (individuals and firms) who had failed to pay their income tax for the 2013 tax year.
-The best performing treatments were a deterrent message framing non-declaration as an intentional and deliberate choice, (designed to overcome status quo bias), and a social norms message that referred to the 64.5 percent of taxpayers that had already paid this tax (joining the status quo).
-Most importantly, the effects are persistent and remain at 12 month follow up.
+An additional paper used reminders to promote tax compliance in a nationwide randomized controlled trial in Guatemala.
+Focusing on alternative messaging aimed at reminding people about tax compliance, this study demonstrated the effectiveness of deterrence messages on social norms and morality factors in promoting tax compliance.
+The trial involved variations in the letters sent to individuals and firms who did not pay their income tax for the 2013 tax year.
+The most effective treatments included a message that discouraged non-declaration by framing it as a deliberate and intentional choice, designed to overcome status quo bias.
+Another effective approach was a social norms message that referenced the 64.5 percent of taxpayers who had already paid this tax, thus encouraging people to conform to the status quo.
+Most importantly, the effects were persistent and remained at a 12-month follow-up.

-Another highly interesting paper in that methodological tradition demonstrated the difference between moral and detection (e.g. deterrence) letters sent to taxpayers in Norway.
-The findings revealed that moral letters had greater impact on what’s called in economics the intensive margin (how much tax) while the deterrence letter had a greater impact on the extensive margin (whether tax was paid or not).
-Thus, in the comparison of moral letters aimed at intrinsic motivation and deterrence letters aimed at extrinsic motivation, at least this paper didn’t find a clear winner in terms of the effect of people’s behavior.
-Possibly, those who planned on paying something, because of a moral message paid more, but those who didn’t plan on paying any taxes didn’t change their behavior.
-In contrast the deterrence letter was more effective in causing those people who didn’t plan on paying to pay something.
-This difference in effect is of high importance when attempting to understand the pros and cons of intrinsic motivation.
-Another important aspect to consider when thinking about the difference between the two messages is that detection messages were more likely to have a long-term effect on people’s tax compliance.
+Another paper of great interest drawing on a similar methodology demonstrated the difference between moral and detection (that is, deterrence) letters sent to taxpayers in Norway.
+The findings revealed that moral letters were more effective in influencing the intensive margin (the amount of tax paid) compared to the deterrence letter, which had a stronger impact on the extensive margin (whether or not tax was paid).
+While this paper aimed to compare the effects of moral letters aimed at intrinsic motivation and deterrence letters aimed at extrinsic motivation, its results were inconclusive in determining which had the greater impact on people’s behavior.
+It is possible that those who intended to pay something in response to a moral message ultimately paid more, but those who did not plan to pay any taxes did not alter their behavior.
+In contrast, the deterrence letter proved to be more effective in causing those people who had no intention of paying to make some payment.
+This difference in impact is of considerable importance when evaluating the advantages and disadvantages of intrinsic motivation.
+Another crucial aspect to consider when differentiating between the two messages is that detection (deterrence) messages had a greater likelihood of having a lasting impact on people’s tax compliance.

 Comparing the effect of different messages on tax compliance

-Not surprisingly, when attempting to understand the effect of different messages on tax compliance, we can observe that the ability of tax payers to evade taxation was the factor moderated the size of the manipulation effect.
-In a study conducted on Australian taxpayers, a difference in perception of fairness and how they experience the tax system, was observed between self-employed taxpayers and others.
-Wenzel conducted a line of studies in which, he showed that fairness-oriented letters were likely to increase compliance.
+It is not surprising that when analyzing the effect of different messages on tax compliance, we can see that the taxpayers’ ability to avoid paying taxes is the factor that moderates the magnitude of the manipulation effect.
+A study conducted on Australian taxpayers observed a difference between self-employed taxpayers and others in their perceptions of the fairness and the experience of the tax system.
+Similarly, Wenzel has conducted a line of studies indicating that fairness-oriented letters were more likely to increase compliance.

-In another study, which examines the different policies that can be used by the state to minimize tax evasion and examines the effectiveness of coercive policies versus service and value-based policies.
-The study finds that value-based policies are more effective.
-Focusing on the pro-social aspect of taxation as a motivator for tax compliance, three correlational studies were conducted examining more than 500 US residents and found that when citizens are aware of prosocial taxation, they are more willing to pay higher taxes and take more enjoyment in paying taxes.
-Additionally, it was found that those who trust their government often do so because they believe their taxes benefit pro-social causes.
-This study could very useful as it provides evidence for the idea that when governments go out of their way to show citizens what their taxes are being used for, citizens are more likely to trust the state.
+An additional study has examined the different policies that can be used by the state to minimize tax evasion.
+It also assesses the effectiveness of coercive policies versus service and value-based policies.
+This study has found that value-based policies are more effective.
+Three correlational studies conducted with over 500 U.S. residents focused on the prosocial aspects of taxation as a motivator for tax compliance.
+The studies found that when citizens are aware of the benefits of their taxes, they are more willing to pay higher taxes and even find more satisfaction in doing so.
+Furthermore, these studies indicate that people who trust their government tend to do so because they are convinced that the taxes they pay are being used for socially beneficial purposes.
+These findings provide support for the idea that when governments make an effort to show citizens how their taxes are being used, citizens are more likely to trust the state.